TENT REPAIR

 3) Sewing

 Liquid adhesives and tapes can only get you so far, and then sewing becomes necessary.
 You’ll need to sew (or find someone who can) for major damage, zipper repair, and issues with components sewn into the fly like webbing or velcro needing to be replaced.
-If you don’t sew, we recommend sending your tent to an outdoor gear repair shop, such as Rainy Pass Repair.
-They will do a professional job of repairing your gear for a modest price, which is typically $30 – $50 for most repairs.
-There are lots of other gear repair shops too, so you may be able to find one closer to you.
-Here is a list of a few of them.
+If you don’t sew, we are happy to do repairs if you contact us, or you can send your tent an outdoor gear repair shop, such as Rainy Pass Repair.